-Any absence affects the pattern of your child's schooling and regular absence will seriously affect her learning.
+Any absence affects the pattern of your child's schooling and regular absence will seriously affect his/her learning.
 Any pupil's absence disrupts teaching routines so may affect the learning of others in the same class.

-Ensuring NAME regular attendance at school is your legal responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.
+Ensuring (child's name's) regular attendance at school is your legal responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.